Crystal Kay: Early life and education

-Crystal Kay was born and raised in Yokohama in Kanagawa Prefecture to a Japanese mother of Korean descent and an African-American father.
+Crystal Kay was born and raised in Yokohama in Kanagawa Prefecture to a South Korean mother and an African-American father.
 Her father was a bassist from New Jersey and a sailor in the United States Navy stationed in Yokosuka, Japan.
 Her mother was a 23-year-old professional singer with one album while her father played music as a hobby.
 As a child, Crystal Kay met artists such as Diana Ross and Bobby Brown through her parents taking her to shows.

 Crystal Kay attended Nile C. Kinnick High School at the Yokosuka military base, and Sophia University.

 She briefly studied the Korean language in Seoul, learning how to read and write hangul, but does not speak Korean fluently and considers herself to be Japanese.
 Crystal Kay is fluent in English and Japanese, the latter influencing and making a regular appearance in her songs.
 She has also studied French.
 Crystal Kay has cited Janet Jackson, Brandy, Aaliyah and Michael Jackson as her biggest influences.
 In Japan she cites the acts of producer Tetsuya Komuro as her J-pop influences, particularly Speed and Namie Amuro.